The Most Happy Fella: In popular culture

 John Sterling, radio announcer for the New York Yankees, refers to this musical in his "home run call" whenever Yankees third baseman Gio Urshela hits a home run.
 As Urshela circles the bases, Sterling says "Gio Urshela... a most happy fella!"

-In 1957 on the television show I Love Lucy (Season 6, episode 22 titled "Lucy’s Night In Town"), the Ricardos and Mertzes travel to New York City from their new country home in Connecticut to attend a sold-out evening performance of The Most Happy Fella.
-During dinner they discover Lucy had mistakenly purchased tickets for the matinee.
+In 1957 the television show I Love Lucy (Season 6, episode 22) episode "Lucy’s Night In Town" featured the Ricardos and Mertzes traveling to New York City from their new country home in Connecticut to attend a sold-out evening performance of The Most Happy Fella.
+During dinner, they discover that Lucy had mistakenly purchased tickets for the matinee instead of the evening show.
 Desi Arnaz and Lucille Ball's Desilu Productions owned a large portion of the show, and was cross-promoting it in the episode.
-Three songs from the show are heard in scenes showing the characters sitting in the theater.
-At one point, Fred Mertz is inspired by the title to remark, "The guy is not married."
+Three songs from the show - "Standing on the Corner", "Don't Cry" and "Big 'D' " - are heard in scenes where the characters are sitting in their box seats.
+Prior to entering the theater, Fred Mertz jokes that the musical's title is proof that "The guy (main character) is not married."